What is the difference between Amish and Mennonite?

 The Mennonites also worship in a church building, and the sermons are in English.
 While the Amish gather in homes and speak Pennsylvania Dutch, with their sermons being in Pennsylvania Dutch/German.
 Although, there are at least a couple of New Order Amish churches that also have a church building.

 And since each church decides its own rules, there are a lot of differences, even among churches in the same order.

 Mennonite vs. Amish Dress

 There are some very distinct differences between Amish and Mennonite clothing.

 The plain Amish women sew all of their clothing.
 But usually, the more liberal Amish are allowed to wear some store-bought clothing such as coats, sweaters, shirts, etc. However, they sew their own dresses and pants simply because you cannot buy the style that they have to wear.
-Although in more recent years, there are a few small businesses that sell some Amish homemade clothing.
+However, in more recent years, there are a few small businesses that sell some Amish homemade clothing.

 The Amish women wear a darker, solid-colored cape dress and apron.
 But most of the Mennonite women do not wear aprons, only a caped dress.
 Some of the Mennonite women are allowed to wear beautiful print fabrics.
 And the more liberal Mennonite women are allowed to wear a skirt and blouse instead of the caped dress.